mockoon/mock-samples/CONTRIBUTING.md

 - Create the new mock sample using Mockoon.
 - Test the new mock API and ensure that generated JSON bodies are valid.
-- Export it using the menu `Import/export -> Mockoon's format -> Export current environment to a file (JSON)`.
 - Add the file to the `samples` directory.

 ## Open a pull request